 Are employees obliged to disclose themselves as a "risk-factor" to the employer?
+(Employees may be a risk factor because they have symptoms of COVID-19, have been in contact with a confirmed case. or because they have visited a high risk area)

-- Employees may be a risk factor because they have symptoms of COVID-19 or have been in contact with a confirmed case, or because they have visited a high risk area. - There is no express legislation or regulation requiring that employees disclose that they are a risk-factor to their employer in general.
-However, our view is that an employee is under an implied duty (and may be under an express duty) to tell their emplover. - Employees should tell their employer if they are unable to work whether because of sickness or have been advised to selfisolate, or because they are in quarantine, according to the employer's usual absence procedures, - To ensure employees understand their reporting obligations, employers should develop a clearly communicated policy on what and when an employee is expected to inform their employer of risk factors.
+- From 2 April 2020 to 30 April 2020 (unless extended), an employer must implement measures for workers to immediately report to the employer if they are exhibiting any specified symptom (i.e. coughing, sneezing, breathlessness, or runny nose) or are otherwise physically unwell upon the onset of such symptoms or of physically feeling unwell.
+The worker must, as far as reasonably practicable, comply with any direction, arrangement, measure or step required to be implemented or taken by the employer in this regard.
+A worker who without reasonable excuse does not comply shall be guilty of an offence and liable upon conviction to a fine of up to SGD 10.000 or imprisonment for up to six months or both. - Our view is that employees also have an implied duty to tell their employer if they are unable to work whether because of sickness or have been advised to self-isolate, or because they are in quarantine, according to the employer's usual absence procedures. - To ensure employees understand their reporting obligations, employers should develop a clearly communicated policy on what and when an employee is expected to inform their employer of risk factors.
 This is especially important if the employee is a work pass holder, is currently overseas in a restricted country (as identified by the government), and wishes to re-enter Singapore, Employers need to apply to the Ministry of Manpower (MOM) for prior approval before such work pass holders reenter Singapore.
 A failure to comply with the re-entry requirements is likely to lead to the MOM taking enforcement action against both the employer and work pass holder. - All employees returning from a restricted country will be served with a 14-day Stay Home Notice (SHN) and will not be permitted to leave their place of residence for the duration of the SHN. - Can the employer demand employees to disclose themselves as being a "risk-factor"?

-- There is no strict legal obligation on employers to demand this information but employers have a common law duty to take reasonable care of their employees' safety and to provide and maintain a reasonably safe place of work for their employees.
-Therefore, employers can make a lawful request for an employee to disclose themselves as being a "risk-factor". - In addition, employers should carry out a risk assessment if they become aware that an employee has been in close contact with a confirmed case or has visited a high risk area. - Can the employer issue an instruction (or a policy) requiring employees to report co-workers with flu symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness) to the employer?
+- Please see item no. 1 above. - Employers also have a common law duty to take reasonable care of their employees' safety and to provide and maintain a reasonably safe place of work for their employees.
+Therefore, employers can make a lawful request for an employee to disclose themselves as being a "risk-factor". - In addition, employers should carry out a risk assessment if they become aware that an employee has been in close contact with a confirmed case or has visited a high risk area. - Can the employer issue an instruction (or a policy) requiring employees to report co-workers with symptoms of COVID-19 (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness) to the employer?